 Tom Sizemore was battling a drug addiction during production.
-Steven Spielberg gave him an ultimatum that he would be blood tested on the set every day of filming, and if he failed the test once he would be fired and the part of Horvath would be recast and re-shot with someone else, even if it was at the end of production.
+Steven Spielberg gave him an ultimatum that he would be blood tested on the set every day of filming, and if he failed the test once, he would be fired and the part of Horvath would be recast and re-shot with someone else, even if it was at the end of production.
 Sizemore agreed and managed to pass all of his tests.
 Unfortunately, he would relapse into drug abuse several times later in his career.

 When Tom Hanks' character tells the rest of the unit what he does for a living back home, Hanks' speech was much longer in the original script.
 But Hanks felt that his character wouldn't have said so much about himself, and he told director Steven Spielberg so.
 Spielberg agreed, and the speech was shortened.

-All the principal actors underwent several days of grueling army training - except for Matt Damon, who was spared so that the other actors would resent him, and would convey that resentment in their performances.
+All the principal actors, except for Matt Damon, underwent several days of grueling army training.
+Damon was spared so that the other actors would resent him and would convey that feeling in their performances.

-Many veterans of D-Day have congratulated director Steven Spielberg for the film's authenticity, including actor James Doohan, best known as Scotty from Star Trek (1966).
+Many veterans of D-Day congratulated director Steven Spielberg for the film's authenticity, as did actor James Doohan, who is best known for playing Scotty in Star Trek (1966).
 Doohan lost the middle finger of his right hand and was wounded in the leg during the war.
 Also, he participated in the invasion of Normandy on June 6, 1944, at Juno Beach, where the 3rd Canadian infantry division led the attack.
 He commended Spielberg for not leaving out any gory details.

-Matt Damon ad-libbed the story he tells towards the end of the film about spying on his brother in the barn with the ugly girl.
-As described in Peter Bart's book "The Gross", the speech was rambling and not particularly funny or interesting, but the crew decided that's why it worked--that it was true to an unformed kid like Ryan, fated to be at the center of this incredible operation.
+Matt Damon ad-libbed the story he tells, towards the end of the film, about spying on his brother in the barn with the ugly girl.
+As described in Peter Bart's book "The Gross," the speech was rambling and not particularly funny or interesting, but the crew decided that's why it worked; it was true to an unformed kid like Ryan, fated to be at the center of this incredible operation.
 Steven Spielberg liked it so much he decided to leave it in the film.